 Recent Project: WorldViews

-We invite you to join other Sonlighters in a free, educational fundraising opportunity called WorldViews (www.world-views.com).
-WorldViews is a free digital curriculum and video series that will teach you and your children about the five primary religious views held by the nearly 7,000 people groups around the world who still don’t have a strong church planting or evangelical movement in their midst (the THUMB groups: Tribals, Hindus, the Unchurched, Muslims and Buddhists.
+The 2017 partnership with Pioneers raised $47,000 to provide both practical and spiritual help to people around the world, including water, medicine, food, Bibles, and evangelistic materials to refugees, social outcasts, and people who have never heard the good news of Jesus.
+Sonlighters joined in this free, educational fundraising opportunity called WorldViews (www.world-views.com).
+The digital curriculum and video series taught about the five primary religious views held by the nearly 7,000 people groups around the world who still don’t have a strong church planting or evangelical movement in their midst (the THUMB groups: Tribals, Hindus, the Unchurched, Muslims and Buddhists).

 In the past, Sonlight families have helped: